enterlab/rente/README.md

 point browser to:
 http://localhost:8080

+Open up your browser console, which will log the data returned from the server when you click either of the 2 buttons for socket with/without callback (pull/push).

 ## Deploy to Heroku

 To make Rente run on Heroku, you need to let Leiningen on Heroku use the "package" build task.